Caffeineking/mysql-scraper/README.md

 npm -i to install packages.

-* change info on config.json depnding on the machine's settings
+* change info on config.json depnding on the machine's settings.

-* create database on mysql for initial setup scrapeDb;
+* create database on mysql for initial setup scrapeDb.

+* lets keep on Skraping.